Write GOV.UK error messages with AI

 Try it out and let me know what you think.

 This is my first attempt at using AI for something professionally useful.
-I thought it would save us content designers from what I think is a tedious, time consuming task.
+I thought it would save us content designers from what I think is a laborious task.
 I wish the experience of using the prompt was as shiny as the intro on this page.
 To be honest I am finding it less ‘Ta daa!’ and more ‘Uh huh?’.

 The idea came during my last contract at HMRC, where I had to write hundreds of error messages.
 The GOV.UK design system details form components and what to say when the user makes a mistake.
 It’s systematic and formulaic.
 Perfect for AI, right?
 Perfect for ChatGPT?
 Well…